brianritchie1312/Topcat_Selenium/README.md

 * Add conditional to skip geckodriver workaround if/when version with bug fix is released
 * Add single letter arguments (eg. -g, --geckodriver)
 * Remove last comma from browser list in variable output
+* Fix fail count

 Changelog
 ---------

+##### 2018.01.17
+* Added fail argument, users can choose what happens when a task fails.
+PRINT will print 'Failed' then carry on, EXIT will stop the script
+* Add version numbering, the format is the date of the commit YYYY.MM.DD eg. 2018.01.17.
+If multiple commits are made on a single day then 2018.01.17-2

 ##### 16/01/2018(2)
 * Moved `test_nav_search()` to `test_datanav_search()`